The 3 Best Ways To Buy Gold

 Nonetheless, there are clear advantages to owning the real metal rather than an investment on paper.

 Gold bars are often the most cost-effective way to buy physical gold.
 They are traded around the world in major hubs like London and Hong Kong.
 Bars are categorized as bullion as long as they are about 99.5% pure gold or higher.
 You can read more in our Gold Bars Buyer's Guide.

 Physical gold can come in many other forms, but it is always a tangible asset.
 It’s an investment you can hold in your hand.
 Why is this important?

 First, it eliminates the possibility of counterparty risk.
 In other words, when you own gold as a physical metal, you never have to worry that another party will default on a trade or fail to deliver your assets.
 By contrast, this issue does crop up on occasion with stocks, bonds, and other financial vehicles.

 Holding physical gold is also a way to help diversify one’s investment portfolio.
 It’s always smart not to “put all your eggs in one basket,” which does tend to happen with any paper assets or digital bank ledgers.

 Today, governments issue gold bullion coins specifically for investment purposes.
 Bullion coins, just like gold bars, are made from investment-grade (highly pure) gold.
 Bars and bullion coins are usually the preferred manner for buying gold for an individual retirement account (IRA), as well.

-Several different countries mint their own gold bullion coins.
+Several different countries mint their own gold bullion coins, including the United States Mint with its American Eagle coin series.
 Here’s a quick rundown of the most popular of these modern gold coins:

 - American Gold Eagle